Types, equations, dimensions and the Pi theorem: Similarity theory and the Pi theorem

 For example, if the drag on a 1:50 model of a ship cruising in a water channel was found to be \ensuremath{\Varid{x}} Newton, what would be the drag of the real ship?
 And under which conditions is it possible to give a definite answer to this question?

 At first glance, the problem seems to be one of engineering.
-But the theory that was developed to answer this question, similarity theory or dimensional analysis (DA), turned out to be a logical consequence of a fundamental principle: ``physical laws do not depend on arbitrarily chosen basic units of measurement'', see \citep{barenblatt1996scaling}, section 0.1.
-This is, in turn, an instance of Galileo's principle of relativity, see \citep{arnold1989mathematical}, page 3.
+But the theory that was developed to answer this question, similarity theory or dimensional analysis (DA), turned out to be a logical consequence of a fundamental principle: ``physical laws do not depend on arbitrarily chosen basic units of measurement'', see \citep[section 0.1]{barenblatt1996scaling}.
+This is, in turn, an instance of Galileo's principle of relativity, see \citep[page 3]{arnold1989mathematical}.

 The core results of DA can be summarized in Buckingham's Pi theorem and this theorem is also an answer to the question(s) of model similarity raised above.
 We do not need to be concerned with these answers and with specific applications of the Pi theorem in the physical sciences here.
-But we need to understand the notions that are at core of this theorem in order to develop a DSL that is suitable for mathematical physics and for modeling.
+But we need to understand the notions that are at core of this theorem in order to develop a DSL that is suitable for mathematical physics and for modelling.

 We introduce Buckingham's Pi theorem as it is stated in \citep{barenblatt1996scaling}.
 This formulation is consistent with textbook presentations and raises a number of questions.
-We flag these questions here and then tackle them from a functional programming perspective in \cref{section:piexplained}.
-This will be the basis for the DSL that we build in \cref{section:dsl}.
+We flag these questions here and then tackle them from a functional programming perspective in \cref{section:dsl1} where we build a minimal DSL for dimensionally consistent programming.